draeloslab/AdaptiveLatents/README.md

 pip install -U "jax[cpu]"

 # run the following line if you want to use the GPU version of jax
-pip install --upgrade "jax[cuda11_local]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
+pip install -U "jax[cuda12]"

+# note: if using apple silicon, you may need to build jax from source

 # install the repo locally
 mkdir dist